sinan2000/snatch-vid/README.md

-Speedyt - Video & Playlist Downloader
+SnatchVid - Video & Playlist Downloader

-Speedyt is a fast and efficient video and playlist downloader developed by SNS Automation.
+SnatchVid is a fast and efficient video and playlist downloader developed by SNS Automation.
 This cross-platform app is built with Tauri, React, and TypeScript, providing a lightweight yet powerful solution for downloading videos from YouTube.

 🚀 Currently in Beta: This app is in development mode, and we are continuously improving features and fixing bugs.